 To begin with, I wanted to use an insertion sort method as a quick google search showed that it was the quickest method to use for small data.
 I wanted to put the votes in order from smallest to highest and take the highest votes as the winners.

 Further research into how to use insertion sort method using C produced some confusing results for pre-written algorithm templates.
-I couldn’t really get my head around how I would replace the algorithm templates lol so I decided to go to StackOverflow and found some dude who had written this sudo code.
+I couldn’t really get my head around how I would replace the algorithm templates lol so I decided to go to StackOverflow and found some dude who had written this pseudocode.

 1. Declare a maxvote int set to 0.
 2. Iterate over the list of candidates and check the number of votes.
 3. If that number is greater than the maxvote 4.
 Update the maxvote to that number.
 5. Once the loop finishes, you now have maxvote.
 6. Next, again iterate over the list of candidates and print (as you go) each candidate who has that maxvote number of votes.